frequently asked questions

 The Level 1 fit uses more traditional bike fitting methods including goniometer measurement, plumb bob measurement and works primarily in 2D.
 The Level 1 fit offers a good level of fit accuracy and is ideal for those on their first bike wishing to check their existing position and to determine their ideal position to suit their body type, flexibility and cycling goals.

 The Level 2 fit uses Retul 3D motion capture technology to take measurements directly from the rider while they're riding under a realistic load on the bike or fitting jig.
-Retul is the only dynamic measurement tool that offers sub millimeter levels of accuracy.
-All Bike Science Retul fitters are Retul certified, having trained some of the world's most respected, knowledgeable and experienced bike fitters at Retul HQ in Denver Colorado.
+Retul is the only dynamic measurement tool that offers sub millimeter levels of accuracy and our Retul fitter is Retul certified, having been trained by one of the most respected, knowledgeable and experienced bike fitters.
 The Level 2 fit is the best bike fit available and looks at every aspect of the rider's interaction with the bike.

 The Level 3 fit is the same process as the Level 2 fit, but applies to 1 rider with 2 types of bike or 2 riders with 1 bike each.

 For current prices and booking see the ON-LINE BOOKING page

 In the short term an accurate bike fit may not make you faster.
 It will however make you more comfortable and put you in a riding position where you have the most potential to achieve your optimum results.
 Over the long term you should see performance gains from an accurate and suitable fit.

 8. Do I have to be buying a bike to get a fit from you?